 Water is necessary to harden the cement, hardening is not a drying procedure.
-Water tanks constructed in the moist rainy season have the best quality.
+Water cisterns constructed in the moist rainy season have the best quality.
 No need for maintenance.

-When the tank is finished it needs to be wetted and covered with plastic for 7 days.
+When the cistern is finished it needs to be wetted and covered with plastic for 7 days.

-Fill the tank with water the first day it is finished up to the level of the tap!!
+Fill the cistern with water the first day it is finished up to the level of the tap!!

-"Mr. Mason, fill it yourself and do not wait for the tank owner!"
+"Mr. Mason, fill it yourself and do not wait for the cistern owner!"